 Published date : October 14, 2018

 At its finest, addict lit satiates our darkest human yearning for stories that may lead to salvation.
 We need warm fuzzies.
 We need candy, sweet, salvation.
 Who has the right to tell the enthusiast's story?
-How can a writer dip their plume to the well of a enthusiast's pain without having been th-
+How can a writer dip their plume to the well of a enthusiast's pain without having been there herself?
+We started each morning of-

 Top Luxury Rehab